infused-kim/kb_zmk_ps2_mouse_trackpoint_driver/README.md

    - It has traditionally been the recommended fork for people who wanted to add mouse support to their keyboards because urob frequently updates it with the latest improvements that get added to the original zmk main version.
    - If you are not familiar with it, you should definitely check out [his fork](https://github.com/urob/zmk) and his [zmk-config](https://github.com/urob/zmk-config) to learn about all these extra features and especially his `timeless homerow mods`.
    - Please also enable `CONFIG_ZMK_INPUT_MOUSE_PS2_ENABLE_UROB_COMPAT=y` to account for API changes in urob's fork.
-   - **IMPORTANT:** At the time of publishing this, his fork used an older version of PR #2027, which is not compatible with this module.
-But I am sure urob will update it soon.
 4. [infused-kim - pr-testing/mouse_ps2_module_base_urob](https://github.com/infused-kim/zmk/tree/pr-testing/mouse_ps2_module_base_urob)
    - This fork is the same as #2 above but also includes urob's features on top of the latest mouse implementation.
-   - So it's good to use if you want urob's features before he updates his fork.
    - Please also enable `CONFIG_ZMK_INPUT_MOUSE_PS2_ENABLE_UROB_COMPAT=y` to account for API changes in urob's fork.

 ##### How to add the zmk fork to your `config/west.yml` <!-- omit from toc -->